-“To encourage recruitment and retention of African-American physicians, and thereby help to eliminate health disparities, improve access to care, and improve the quality of life and medical care for people in Northern California”.
+“To encourage recruitment and retention of African-American physicians, and thereby help to eliminate health disparities, improve access to care, and improve the quality of life and medical care for people in the Oakland/San Francisco Northern California Bay Area”.

 PMF’s main purpose is to encourage the recruitment and retention of African-American physicians, and the betterment of health care for people in Northern California.